iexcloud/docs/source/migrating-and-importing-data/loading-data-from-a-file.md

     ![](./loading-data-from-a-file/workspace-home.png)

-2. In the console, click **Create a dataset**.
+1. In the console, click **Create a dataset**.
 The dataset creation page appears with options for choosing data.

     ![](./loading-data-from-a-file/create-a-dataset-focus-on-file.png)

-    ```{important}
-    **20,000,000 record limit per ingestion.** During the Early Access program, each data ingestion is limited to 20,000,000 records.
+    > **Important:** 20,000,000 record limit per ingestion.** During the Early Access program, each data ingestion is limited to 20,000,000 records.
-    ```

-3. Before continuing in the Create a Dataset page, create a data file on your local machine by adding the following example car data (it's in CSV format) into a plain text file.
+1. Before continuing in the Create a Dataset page, create a data file on your local machine by adding the following example car data (it's in CSV format) into a plain text file.

-    ```{note}
-    The product supports CSV files that use the following common data delimiters: comma (,), tab, or pipe (\|) characters.
+    > **Note:** The product supports CSV files that use the following common data delimiters: comma (,), tab, or pipe (\|) characters.
 JSON and JSONL files are also supported.
-    ```

     **Data**